UvinduW/Cross-Compiling-Qt-for-Raspberry-Pi-4/README.md

 **Other Notes**
 Virtual Machine: VMWare Player configured with 4 CPU Cores + 8GB RAM + Virtualisation Engine for CPU disabled
+WSL: These instructions have been tested on Windows Subsystem for Linux (WSL) and have worked perfectly (Ubuntu 20.04).
+This can be faster than dealing with a VM.
 Storage Requirements: The build directory within Ubuntu was around 8.1 GB once the whole process was complete
 Networking: Your Raspberry Pi REQUIRES internet access to follow these instructions.
 It will also need to be on the same network as the host PC